Best Android Video Camera Android Central 2021

 - Best for less: Samsung Galaxy S20 FE

 The Xperia 1 II combines three great cameras — wide, telephoto, and ultra-wide — with robust manual controls and a color-accurate 4K display that's capable of utilizing the Rec.
 2020 color gamut.
-Sony's Cinema Pro app is based on the company's CineAlta Venice cinema camera, and allows you to manually set ISO, focus, and shutter speed, as well as apply LUTs to achieve different filmic looks.
+Sony's Cinema Pro app is based on the company's CineAlta Venice cinema camera and allows you to manually set ISO, focus, and shutter speed, as well as apply LUTs to achieve different film looks.

 The V60 has a list of manual video controls almost as expansive as the Xperia 1 II, with LUTs and manual focus, plus its own great triple camera array.
 You can monitor your audio in bliss with LG's incredible-sounding Quad DAC, and like the Note 20 Ultra, you can shoot at up to 8K.
 You also get a secondary screen you can attach to the phone, giving you more room to work with when editing your footage.

-Like its predecessors, the Pixel 4 XL has fantastic video stabilization.
+Like its predecessors, the Pixel 5 has fantastic video stabilization.
 With both OIS and EIS in tow, you get buttery smooth video whether you're riding along in a car or train, or just walking down the street with the phone in your hand.
-For the first time on a Pixel, you also get a secondary lens in the form of a 2x telephoto (though we definitely wish Google would have also included an ultrawide).
+There are four different stabilization modes, allowing you to tackle each shooting scenario differently and even switch to the ultra-wide lens for a different perspective.